PseudoKnight/CHNaughty/README.md

 If not provided, it'll use the lines from the given sign.
 Throws CastException if not a sign block.

 ### open_book{[playerName], pages | [playerName], hand}
 Sends a virtual book to a player.
-Accepts an array of pages or the player hand in which an existing book resides.
+Accepts an array of pages or the player hand (MAIN_HAND, OFF_HAND) in which an existing book resides.
 All pages must be either raw JSON or strings.
 If the JSON is not formatted correctly, it will fall back to string output.
 Throws IllegalArgumentException if no written book resides in the given hand.